phara23/xmarket/README.md

 1. Faster and more even execution times.

-important qualities of assets exchanged on market: geo sensitive or not physical or not stocks vs books eg
+Important qualities of assets exchanged on market:

+geo sensitive or not
+physical or digital stocks vs books eg
-IM